Wizards' Jamir Watkins: Left out of rotation Thursday

 • 1 min read

-Watkins (coach's decision) went unused off the bench in Thursday's 112-105 win over the Pacers.
+Watkins (coach's decision) went unused off the bench in Thursday's 126-96 loss to Atlanta.

-Watkins had played at least 26 minutes and averaged 11.8 points, 3.5 rebounds, 1.8 assists, 1.3 three-pointers and 1.3 blocks in the four contests leading up to the All-Star break, but he ended up being dropped from the rotation entirely Thursday.
-At this point in the season, the 15-39 Wizards' main objective is seemingly to improve their odds in the draft lottery, which will likely result in ever-changing rotations that will make it difficult to predict what nearly every player on the roster's minutes might look like from game to game.
-As such, Watkins will carry some risk as a streaming option the rest of the way, even in deeper leagues.
+Despite being upgraded from his two-way deal to a standard contract earlier Thursday, Watkins ended up exiting head coach Brian Keefe's 10-man rotation.
+Rather than Watkins, Keefe turned to two-way player Leaky Black (30 minutes) to fill out the second unit.
+With the 16-42 Wizards playing out the string on a non-contending season, expect the team's rotations to be highly volatile from game to game, making players like Watkins difficult to rely upon in both DFS and as streaming options in season-long fantasy leagues.